-Expert psychiatry opinion was critical of Dr P, concluding that an average doctor would have invested more time in the doctor-patient relationship once a serious complication developed and that this aspect of Dr P's care was below the standard expected of a doctor.
+Expert ophthalmology opinion was supportive of this part of the care provided by Dr P. However, the expert was critical of some aspects of Dr P's postoperative care, concluding that he should have invested more time in the doctor-patient relationship once a serious complication developed and that this aspect of Dr P's care was below the standard expected of a doctor.
 Mrs A was severely traumatised by the surgical complications and suffered PTSD.
-The expert took the view that the PTSD may have been lessened had Dr P communicated sensitively and addressed her concerns adequately and in a timely manner.
+An expert in psychiatry took the view that the PTSD may have been lessened had Dr P communicated sensitively, and addressed her concerns adequately and in a timely manner.